Becoming a U.S. citizen is a tough and rewarding process. It takes hours of research and requires a lot of time and energy.

 What To Expect in Your Citizenship Interview

-The citizen interview questions were not all created equal, but there are some common interview questions you will most likely be asked.
+The citizen interview questions were not all created equal, but there are some common interview questions you will most likely be asked in North Carolina.
 Remember that you must always answer questions honestly and accurately.
 If you lie or misrepresent the truth, the USCIS can reject your application for citizenship.
 If you don’t know an answer, be truthful and share your uncertainty with the officer; but make sure to share what you DO know.

 Some common citizenship interview questions include: